 12 guidelines that can help you to improve your metrics.
 You will need good metrics to work with self-steering teams, to understand what is going on.
 These guidelines can help you to develop useful metrics.

-If you want to learn more about this, feel free to reach out to me!
+If you want to learn more about this, feel free to reach out to me or attend a two-day Management 3.0 Foundation Workshop!